-- 1. The isotopic analysis techniques can be applied to raw or worked ivory. - 2.
-These techniques require only a small sample of ivory (less than 1,0 g) to be analyzed. - 3.
-The tests can be carried out in numerous laboratories throughout the world, and are based on routine procedures used for the laboratory testing of foodstuffs and other commercial products. - 4.
-The tests cost about \$250 per sample and the price is likely to be less for large runs of samples. - 5.
-This technology holds within it the possible makings of an ivory control system which could be developed to limit the laundering of illegal ivory from a source other than that claimed.
-By judicious sampling the ivory production of an area like the Kruger National Park could be certified as to its origin, and the ivory could be checked at any later stage in the carving, sale or use thereof. - 6.
-An ivory control system based on the isotopic sourcing technology could only function if both supplier and consumer parties agreed to its use.
-It could also be independently verified by agencies outside of the transactions. - 74.
-Sustainable use and motivation for trade: The complexities of the African elephant ivory trade, the different status of different elephant populations, and the need for controls are recognised by all responsible commentators on the issue.
-Mechanisms for effective control, so as to allow the sustained use of elephant products from abundant, well- managed populations are the key arguments presented by South Africa.
+- 84. Commitment Regarding Ivory Trade: In making its proposal South Africa wishes to affirm that it does not see it as a step deliberately aimed at a reopening of the ivory trade.
+It believes that the question of if and when conditions would be right for the latter is a matter for the CITES community as a whole. - 85.
+Sustainable Use and Motivation for Trade: The complexities of the African elephant ivory trade, the different status of different elephant populations, and the need for controls are recognised by all responsible commentators on the issue.
+Mechanisms for effective control, so as to allow the sustained use of elephant products from the abundant, well-managed population in the Kruger National Park is the key argument presented by South Africa.
 That the sustainable use of wild animals can be an effective strategy for their conservation is clearly recognised in the declaration issued after the donors meeting in Paris in April 1990 (see Elephant and Ivory Information Service No. 10: p 33-34).
-More recently, at the General Assembly of the IUCN - the World Conservation Union - held in Perth, Western Australia, a comprehensive resolution entitled "Conservation of Wildlife Through Wise Use As a Renewable Natural Resource" was unanimously accepted.
+More recently, at the General Assembly of the IUCN the World Conservation Union held in Perth, Western Australia, a comprehensive resolution entitled "Conservation of Wildlife Through Wise Use As a Renewable Natural Resource" was unanimously accepted.
 This resolution, reflecting the opinion of a significant body of the world conservation movement, clearly recognised also that the sustainable use of wildlife resources can enhance the conservation of wildlife populations and their ecosystems because of the economic and other benefits that such use provides.
 Clause 3, in particular, sums up the views contained in the present submission: